 Anshar Wars 2

 There's two Anshar Wars games on the Gear VR now.
 It's a neat space shooter in which you control the direction your ship is going with your head movements.
-Firing missiles is taken care of via a Bluetooth controller or the headset's touchpad.
+Firing missiles is taken care of through a Bluetooth controller or the headset's touchpad.
 One more thing - it's games like this that make you realise you need to invest in a good swivelling office chair to get the most out of the Gear VR.

-Samsung Gear VR Apps
+The best Samsung Gear VR Apps

 Make Jaunt one of your first Gear VR app downloads, it's one of a few live action libraries but the quality here is really high.
 Stream short experiences from backstage at concerts to 360-degree journalism from ABC News.

-It's not made by Google but don't let that put you off - there's 3,000 locations and the ability to bookmark images and even lead a group via audio chat.
+Previously called Streetview VR, there's 3,000 locations and the ability to bookmark images and even lead a group via audio chat.
 Also on Oculus Rift.

 Lots of people have complained that there's no way they would pick up a mobile VR headset without a browser and Samsung has listened.
 You can open up sites via voice or by selecting from favourites like YouTube.
 Use Gaze mode to select stuff but there's an onscreen keyboard too.
 It's in beta but works exactly as you would expect.